-The NetScreen-5GT support three distinct roles:
+The SSG 520M and 550M support three distinct roles:

 - Cryptographic Officer Role (Root): The module allows one Crypto-Officer.
 This role is assigned to the first operator who logs on to the module using the default user name and password.
-Only the Crypto-Officer can create other administrators, and change to FIPS mode. - User Role (Admin): This role can configure specific security policies.
-These policies provide the module with information on how to operate (for example, configure access policies and VPN encryption with Triple-DES). - Read-Only User Role (Admin): This role can only perform a limited set of services to retrieve information or status.
+Only the Crypto-Officer can create other administrators, and change FIPS mode. - User Role (Admin): This role can configure specific security policies.
+These policies provide the module with information on how to operate (for example, configure access policies and VPN encryption with Triple-DES).
+This role does not have the ability to create other administrators. - Read-Only User Role (Admin): This role can only perform a limited set of services to retrieve information or status.
 This role cannot perform services to configure the box.